-As one red „The Building Permit in Romania” might think that all related construction industry is bureaucratic and nonsense, but the Construction Quality Control System is a coherent and functional system.
+As one read „The Building Permit in Romania” one might think that all related construction industry is bureaucratic and nonsense.
+However, the Construction Quality Control System is coherent and functional.

-If all the parts involved in the construction do their jobs accordingly to the System, there is little room for error.
+But all parts involved in the construction have to do their jobs.
+Within the System, there is little room for error.

 The Exigencies

-The national Law 10/1995 on the Construction Quality Control includes a set of so-call exigencies regarding the design, the construction, the use, and the post-use of a building.
+The Law 10/1995 on Construction Quality Control includes a set of exigencies.
+These requirements set minimal standards for design, construction, use, and the post-use of buildings.
 Please also read: „Architectural Design Requirements in Romania”

 They are: